Dohbedoh/bootstrap-spa-resume/README.md

 # bootstrap-spa-resume
-Single Page Application resume in BootstrapJS.
+Scaffold of what could be a Single Page Application resume in BootstrapJS.

+Few Ideas:
+- Fill the page from a JSON Object
+- Use charts for Skills display
+- Integration with LinkedIn